google/libphonenumber/FALSEHOODS.md

 1.  **Each country has only one country calling code**

+    Réunion Island, a French department in the Indian Ocean, uses +262 as prefix instead of the +33 of Metropolitan France.

     As of this present moment (in Mar.
 2016), phones in the disputed territory and partially recognised state of Kosovo may be reached by dialing the country calling code for Serbia (+381), Slovenia (+386), or Monaco (+377),